 These soldiers are trained to determine how to conduct a psyop campaign, and what mix of media to use.
 That determination is often made based on the available assets and the location of the operation.
 It wouldn't do much good, for instance, to suggest a psyop campaign using television ads in English in an area without regular access to electricity where the population speaks another language.

 A psychological operations specialist takes 10 weeks of Basic Combat Training and 14 weeks of Advanced Individual Training.
 Active-duty soldiers follow this training with three weeks of Airborne training and between four and six months of language training.
 For soldiers in the Army Reserves, the additional language and airborne training are not required.

 How to Be Eligible for MOS 37F

-This is a difficult job to qualify for, requiring a 101 on the skilled technical (ST) area of the Armed Services Vocational Aptitude Battery (ASVAB) test.
-You'll also need to qualify for a secret security clearance from the Department of Defense, since you'll be handling highly sensitive information.
-This will entail a background and criminal records check, and some past drug offenses may disqualify you from eligibility.
+It is a difficult job to qualify for, requiring a 101 on the skilled technical (ST) area of the Armed Services Vocational Aptitude Battery (ASVAB) test.
+You'll also need to qualify for a secret security clearance from the Department of Defense since you'll be handling highly sensitive information.
+It will entail a background, and criminal records check, and some past drug offenses may disqualify you from eligibility.